-Finally, the new theory's predictions go further than the M&EFEs by giving the spatial distribution of the mass and charge density as part of their solution, i.e., the mass and charge density are dynamic fields in the new theory.
+Note, the new theory's predictions go further than the M&EFEs by giving the spatial distribution of the mass and charge density as part of their solution (23), i.e., the mass and charge density are dynamic fields in the new theory.
 As discussed below, having the mass density and charge density as dynamic fields, when combined with boundary conditions that impose self-consistency on the field solutions leads to quantization conditions on the particle's mass and charge.

-As previously proposed in reference [i], a methodology for quantizing the charge of particle-like solutions such as (22) proceeds by imposing a boundary condition requiring the asymptotic value of the electric field be consistent with the spatially integrated charge density where q is the total charge of the particle, F{14} is the radial electric field component of the Maxwell tensor, and γ{sp} is the determinant of the spatial metric defined by vi where i and j run over the spatial dimensions 1, 2 and 3.
+As previously proposed in reference [ii], a methodology for quantizing the charge of particle-like solutions such as (23) proceeds by imposing a boundary condition requiring the asymptotic value of the electric field be consistent with the spatially integrated charge density where q is the total charge of the particle, F{14} is the radial electric field component of the Maxwell tensor, and γ{sp} is the determinant of the spatial metric defined by^{vii} where i and j run over the spatial dimensions 1, 2 and 3.
 An analogous quantizing boundary condition for the mass of the particle is arrived at by requiring the asymptotic value of its gravitational field be consistent with the spatially integrated mass density of the solution

-$$q = \int \rho_c u^4 \sqrt{\gamma{sp}} d^3 x = \lim{r \to \infty} r^2 F{14}$$ (24)
+$$q = \int \rho_c u^4 \sqrt{\gamma{sp}} d^3 x = \lim{r \to \infty} r^2 F{14}$$ (25)

-$$\gamma{spij} = g{ij} - \frac{g{i4} g{j4}}{g{44}} \tag{25}$$ where m is the total mass of the particle.
-The reason for the absolute value of u^4 in the mass boundary condition (26) but not in the charge boundary condition (24) is the symmetry (15) exhibited by the theory's fundamental field equations and the requirement that the boundary conditions exhibit the same symmetry.
-The boundary conditions (24) and (26) represent self-consistency constraints on the charge parameter q and the mass parameter m that appear in the metric (22).
+$$\gamma{sp\ ij} = g{ij} - \frac{g{i4} g{j4}}{g{44}} \tag{26}$$ where m is the total mass of the particle.
+The reason for the absolute value of u^4 in the mass boundary condition (27) but not in the charge boundary condition (25) is the symmetry (15) exhibited by the theory's fundamental field equations and the requirement that the boundary conditions exhibit the same symmetry.
+The boundary conditions (25) and (27) represent selfconsistency constraints on the charge parameter q and the mass parameter m that appear in the metric (23).
 The proposal here is that these boundary or self-consistency conditions represent additional constraints on physically allowable solutions beyond the fundamental equations presented in Table II.

-$$m = \int \rho_m |u^4| \sqrt{\gamma{sp}} d^3 x = \lim{r \to \infty} r \frac{1 + g{44}}{2}$$ (26)
+$$m = \int \rho_m |u^4| \sqrt{\gamma{sp}} d^3 x = \lim{r \to \infty} r \frac{1 + g{44}}{2}$$ (27)

-For the spherically-symmetric solution investigated in (22), the LHS of both (24) and (26) diverge leaving no hope for satisfying those quantization boundary conditions.
-The upshot of this observation is that while (22) represents a solution that describes the gravitational and electrical fields of a point charge that formally satisfy the equations of the theory in Table II, (22) cannot represent a physically allowed solution.
+For the spherically-symmetric solution investigated in (23), the LHS of both (25) and (27) diverge leaving no hope for satisfying those quantization boundary conditions.
+The upshot of this observation is that while (23) represents a solution that describes the gravitational and electrical fields of a point charge that formally satisfy the equations of the theory in Table II, (23) cannot represent a physically allowed solution.
 The possibility of finding solutions that satisfy both the equations of the theory in Table II and the quantized charge and mass boundary conditions remains an open question at this point.
 However, interesting possibilities exist beyond the specific solution investigated here.
 For example, the modified Reissner-Nordstrom and modified Kerr-Newman metrics developed by S.M.
-Blinder, if give finite values for the LHS of both (24) and (26).
+Blinder, ^{viii} give finite values for the LHS of both (25) and

+(27).
 Finally, when considering metrics that include nonzero angular momentum, as for example would be required for particles having an intrinsic magnetic field, the same methodology used here to quantize the particle's mass and charge can be used to quantize its angular momentum.